kkaori146/Project-WhatsApp-Line-KakaoTalk/README.md

 # General information

-- Application created during the React.Js class taught at B7Web;
+- Application created during the ReactJs class taught at B7Web;

 - Application simulates the operation of a message exchange application such as WhatsApp, Line and KakaoTalk.